Zyd8/hash-transfer-cli/README.md

 # Installation (Windows and Linux)

 ## GUI installation
-In the [Release](https://github.com/Zyd8/hash-transfer-cli) section, download the correcy package according to your operating system.
+In the [Release](https://github.com/Zyd8/hash-transfer-cli) section, download the correct package according to your operating system.

 ## CLI installation
 Open the terminal or cmd and enter: `wget [link]`.